Is Adoption Right For You?

 Beginnings offers a full-service menu of adoption-related services that follows a logical step-by-step approach in bringing you together with a beautiful child.
 The process is as follows:

 Attend a PRIDE pre-service training program.
-As of January 1, 2008, PRIDE training is mandatory for all couples adopting in Ontario.
+As of January 1, 2008, PRIDE training is mandatory for all individuals/couples adopting in Ontario.

-Begin work on your profile, describing your family through words and pictures in a booklet or scrapbook that will be shown to birth parents.
-(Create your Profile)
+Begin work on your profile, describing your family through words and pictures in a booklet that will be shown to birth parents.

 If both parties agree to proceed, they usually meet on several occasions before the birth to work out a mutually agreed upon plan for contact after the birth of the baby.

-Beginnings prepares and submits a Proposal to the Ministry of Children and Youth Services regarding the proposed placement.
+Beginnings prepares and submits a Proposal to the Ministry of Children, Community and Social Services regarding the proposed placement.
 A Proposal is a comprehensive package of all the required documents.
 It must be reviewed by the Ministry staff and approval given before a child is placed in an adoptive family.

 When the baby is born, if Ministry approval has been granted, the baby can go home with the adoptive parents directly from the hospital.
 Otherwise, the baby is cared for in one of Beginnings approved Care homes.